 My choreographic aesthetic is to create expression through the interplay of various elements: physicality, repetition, internal rhythms, focus, stillness, speed, silence, intention of movement, and beauty.
 I am continually examining the gestural relationships between musical and dance physicality.
-What kind of images are evoked by hearing music, and what type of rhythms are produced internally by viewing dance?
-These are questions that I examine through the creation of solos, duets, trios, and quartets.
-In my work, the dancers both follow and reject, imitate and ignore the rhythm, texture, and form of the music.

 I believe in choreography built on honesty, and dancing beyond the limits of one's physicality.
 Beauty can be achieved by creating a deeply charged energy on stage.
 If someone is moving at a pace so fast that she creates a force on stage, and suddenly finds herself in stillness -- that is beauty.
 Beauty is the human form reacting, breathing, feeling, and thinking.
 Physicality is beautiful.
 Being honest as a performer is beautiful.
 Dance is based in the human form which, when in motion, has the potential to be exquisite.
 Through abstract movement and sound, I attempt to extract emotion from pure physicality.